AusClimateService/npcp/reports/phase1/phase1_report.md

 >     (and then applies the adjustment factor for that quantile).
 >   - If a future data value falls between two quantiles,
 >     does QME just apply the adjustment factor for the quantile it’s closest to?
+> AD: I have started on doing this, including with more details added above and some more below.
+I'll continue in coming days for more content below to clarify these points.
+I wasn't sure how to add references to the list, but will kepp trying ...

+At each grid cell location, a histogram (i.e., occurrence frequency distribution) is produced using the steps as described above.
+This is done for the training period, including for both the Input Data (e.g., model data to be bias corrected, also referred to as the 'target data') and for the Reference Data (e.g., observations data).
+The quantile-quantile matching is then done for each of the model bins that have data in them.
+This is somewhat different to how other quantile-quantile matching is done for some oter methods, in that for the QME method the focus is more on the histogram bins than on the quantiles.
+It does this by calculating the quantile of a histogram bin of the Input Data and matching that to the same quantile in the Reference Data.
+This means that it doesn't actually go through every single quantile (e.g., from 1 to 100, such as for methods that might be using 100 quantiles).

-To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each ranked bin is applied to the target data the factors for the N most extreme high and extreme low bins (typically N=3) are replaced by the value from the neighbouring histogram bin (i.e., the histogram bin that is one place less extreme than the third highest value in the sample).
+In addition to the quantile-matching process described above, to avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each ranked bin is applied to the target data the factors for the N most extreme high and extreme low bins (typically N=3, as a default setting for this) are replaced by the value from the neighbouring histogram bin (i.e., the histogram bin that is one place less extreme than the third highest value in the sample).
 The reference to _extremes_ in the name of the method is a nod to these tweaks to the quantile adjustments in the tails of the distribution.
+This way of handling the sample upper extremes, and similarly for the lower extremes, can help avoid potentially excessive influences from very rare events that might sometimes occur in a sample period.
+It is essentially just a simplification of the quantile-matching approach, by avoiding doing quantile matching for the very small sample sizes at both ends of the histogram to avoid potential artfacts caused by outliers that might not be representative in some cases of the underlying statistics (such as the shape of the histogram if a larger sample size was available).

 #### 2.2.2.
 Software (and implementation choices)